Starloader-project/brachyura/README.md

+In the eternal search for the ideal build tool for galimulator, many build system were tried out.
+Initially gradle seemed like a good way of building things, but in the end it was very tedious to work with.
+So naturally, I searched for alternatives and ended up stumbling over brachyura, which did the job well enough, but had to be improved in order to do the job in a great way.
+These improvements ended up in this little repository which became known as slbrachyura.
+However with time upstream became more distanced from it's former self that gave it it's greatness.
+As such I (Geolykt) would always be faced with the decision of whether to hard-fork from brachyura, which would mean that the project can be developed to my own constraints (modding galimulator is a bit different to modding minecraft, as it seems like) or to keep pulling from upstream and kindof ignoring the regressions - Mind that you cannot really have the best of both worlds without spending enormous amount of time to resolve merge conflicts.

+After some more experimentation it became increasingly more clear that brachyura's task system has it's flaws that can only be remedied by rewriting large parts of it.
+Slbrachyura was able to perform the rewrite halfway and it is technically possible to complete it from my analysis, but again that would mean a lot of work that should really be put into more productive things.
+Another inherent issue is that brachyura is quite bloated if one wants to only mod galimulator with it, and important features such as maven resolving or plugins are missing.

+Other findings were that buildscripts written in java are simply not necessary most of the time, and usually pre-compiled plugins suffice.
+Brachyura however does not support plugins in a way that is modular.
+I am quite certain that this lack of modularity can't easily be resolved within brachyura and providing the modularity without it becoming a mess would amount nothing short of a rewrite.
+So in the end I am most likely doing exactly that whith intial skeletons showing that a hyper-modular build system can indeed work.

+The Starloader-API is going to continue to use slbrachyura alongside sl-starplane, but **that won't be forever.** However the Starloader-API will continue to sl-starplane for the forseeable future as the next generations of build systems for galimulator mods will use an entirely new architecture (mmStarmap) and migrating Starloader-API from the old architecture (spStarmap & slIntermediary) to the new one will take a considerable time.
+Until then slbrachyura will still be maintained, after that maintainance on slbrachyura will be based on whether it is needed.

+In short: **If I am not aware of anyone using slbrachyura, it will get retired.** On the flip side, if people still use it and I am aware of that, slbrachyura will stay maintained.

+---

 # Starloader's Brachyura (Slbrachyura)

 Brachyura is a WIP build tool with a strong focus on minecraft mods.
 Buildscripts are written in java.